History of Palestine: Kingdoms of Israel and Judah

 Two related Israelite kingdoms, Israel and Judah, emerged during the 10th and 9th centuries BCE: Israel in the north and Judah in the south.
 Israel was the more prosperous of the kingdoms and developed into a regional power.
 (Note: Put simply, while Judah was still economically marginal and backward, Israel was booming. ...
 In the next chapter we will see how the northern kingdom suddenly appeared on the ancient Near Eastern stage as a major regional power (Finkelstein & Silberman 2002)) By the 8th century BCE, the Israelite population had grown to some 160,000 individuals over 500 settlements.
 (Note: By the high point of this settlement wave in the eighth century BCE, after the establishment of the kingdoms of Judah and Israel, it encompassed over five hundred sites, with a population of about 160,000 (Finkelstein & Silberman 2002).)

 Israel and Judah continually clashed with the kingdoms of Ammon, Edom and Moab, located in modern-day Jordan, and with the kingdom of Aram-Damascus, located in modern-day Syria.
 The northwestern region of the Transjordan, known then as Gilead, was also settled by the Israelites.
-Hebrew flourished as a spoken language in the Kingdoms of Israel and Judah during the period from c.
+Biblical Hebrew flourished as a spoken language in the Kingdoms of Israel and Judah during the period from c.
 1200 to 586 BCE.